The Moonspeaker:

 Image Courtesy of the Aboriginal Multi-Media Society, 1997

 After completing a bachelor's degree, Dickason went to work full-time in journalism, a field she had first entered on a part-time basis while at university.
 Twenty-four years later, having raised three children and worked for newspapers in winnipeg, montréal, and toronto, Dickason decided to return to university for her master's degree: in Canadian Indigenous history.
+This was not a simple step to take, as she had attended a parochial institution to complete her high school, notre dame college, which was affiliated with the university of ottawa but lacked the sort of credit transfer infrastructure so familiar to many mature students today.
+Dickason had already made her way through considerable adversity, including a marriage breakdown forcing her to put her three daughters into foster care for several years while she put together the funds to buy a home they could all live in together.

 Cover From An Out of Print Early Edition of Canada's First Nations Courtesy of OUP, 2017.

 In 1985 Dickason faced another challenge after being a professor with the university of alberta for ten years, when she reached the university administration's mandatory retirement age.
 Since her academic career hadn't started until her 50s, Dickason took legal action to challenge the university and its obviously ageist and indirectly sexist and racist policy.
 Although she won in the lower courts, the university appealed to successively higher courts until the supreme court finally ruled against Dickason in 1992.
 Undaunted, Dickason insisted she would finish her contract, revised and made additions to Canada's First Nations, and continued her work establishing the university of alberta's Native Studies department.
 She did have the satisfaction of seeing the university of alberta stop embarrassing itself by dropping the mandatory retirement policy in 2007.
+Furthermore, her alma mater, the university of ottawa, offered her an adjunct professor position in 1997 that she held for nearly eight years, until her health forced her to slow down a little.

 Dickason's hard work did not go unnoticed.
-She was invested into the order of canada in 1995, won the John A. Macdonald History prize for best history book in 1993 (the irony in a Métis scholar winning this award was not lost on her), and the national aboriginal achievement foundation honoured her with a lifetime achievement award in 1997.
+She was invested into the order of canada in 1995, won the John A. Macdonald History prize for best history book in 1993 (the irony in a Métis-identified scholar winning this award was not lost on her), and the national aboriginal achievement foundation honoured her with a lifetime achievement award in 1997.
 The university of winnipeg presented her with an honourary doctorate in 2003.
 She was especially proud of the lifetime achievement award, saying in a 1997 Windspeaker interview, "For me, to be recognized by the Aboriginal community, it's like the culmination of my work as a historian."
 Another special honour comes from Métis communities all over canada, all of whom recognize Dickason as an Elder, a person who is not only older, but has also contributed significantly to their family and community through their leadership and hard work, and has an in-depth knowledge of the history and culture of the Métis Nation.

 Dickason passed away in 2011, and since then the university of calgary has created the Dr. Olive Dickason Award, "which honors the accomplishments of an Aboriginal student who has overcome adversity and life challenges to succeed."
 At long last the university of alberta is honouring her this year with events to be held in November 2017 and a room dedication.
 Yet it is fair to say the greatest honours paid to her are the growing numbers of Métis scholars and historians at work today, including Heather Devine, Adam Gaudry, Michael Evans, and Leah Dorion, to name just a few.